Alice Bailey: Ideas about races and evolution

 Bailey described a concept of racial differentiation that posited a division of humanity into races that are on different levels in a "ladder of evolution".
 These '"races" do not represent a national or physical type but a stage of evolution.
-For example, she states that the Aryan root race (or '5th race'), is an "emerging new race" and so a relatively new evolutionary phenomena.
+For example, she states that the Aryan root race (or '5th race'), is an "emerging new race" and so a relatively new evolutionary phenomenon.
 She stated that this newer type is forming in every land but primarily in lands where Caucasian peoples are found and indicates a culture where thought or intellect is dominant.
 She stated that as evolution proceeds, things are accelerated and humanity will soon be predominantly distinguished by the Aryan consciousness.
 "I speak not in terms of the Aryan race as it is generally understood today or in its Nordic implications."

 In her book Education in the New Age, Bailey made predictions about the use of this esoteric racial concept in the schools of the future and that these schools would incorporate the idea of "root races".
 These "races" are a way of conceptualizing evolution as it occurs over vast prehistoric spans of time, and during which humanity developed body (Lemurian), emotion (Atlantean), and mind (Aryan).
 She states that there is now being developed a "new race" with a spiritual dimension that expresses as "group qualities and consciousness and idealistic vision".
 She stated that this new development may take many thousands of years and may therefore not be the quick advance some of her New Age followers wish for.
 In her The Destiny of the Nations, Bailey described a process by which this "new race" will evolve, after which "very low grade human bodies will disappear, causing a general shift in the racial types toward a higher standard."
 For Bailey, the evolution of humanity was intimately bound up with its relationship to this Spiritual Hierarchy.
 She believed that the influences of religions, philosophies, sciences, educational movements, and human culture in general are the result of this relationship.